 - Excessive cosmetic sweating is defined as sweating in excess of the normal needs of the body.

 - Botox Therapy is a highly effective, safe treatment for localized excessive sweating, with an almost 100% success rate

 What is Hyperhydrosis?

 Secondary Hyperhydrosis is a result of an underlying medical condition such as infection, endocrine disorders, metabolic disorders, cancers, neurological conditions, spinal cord injuries, cardiovascular disorders, respiratory disorders, anxiety and stress.
 The treatment of Secondary Hyperhydrosis requires treatment of the underlying problem or cause, although sometimes Botox can be helpful in treating the symptoms if advised by their GP.

 Primary Hyperhydrosis is thought to affect around 3-10% of the population, ranging in age from teenagers to 50+.
-Effective treatment of hyperhydrosis can be life-changing for those affected.
+Effective treatment of excess sweating can be life-changing for those affected.

 How can you help with Hyperhydrosis?